esbmc/esbmc/python/README.md

 ## Even more caveats

-It's best to assume that esbmc is going to crash every time you do something, unless you're very confident in what it does.
+It's best to assume that esbmc is going to crash when performing an operation, unless you're very confident in what it does.
 I wouldn't recommend developing in an interactive python instance, better to keep scripts on disk most of the time.